Emmanuel is located at the corner of Cumberland Street and James Street in Bristol Virginia. (View in Google Maps.)

 You may enter the church through the double red doors on Cumberland Street, or through the red doors on James Street.
 Handicapped parking spaces are available on the right at the far end of James Street.
 An elevator is accessible through the James Street entrance on the ground floor, past the bathrooms, and beside the Columbarium.

 Emmanuel is a warm, inviting community and almost anyone can help you with questions: however, there is a team of people who are specifically tasked with helping you on your first visit.
 The ushers or greeters will be offering service bulletins as you enter and they can familiarize you with the facility and help you get oriented.

 On Wednesdays at 12:15 p.m. in The Bledsoe Chapel, we offer The Holy Eucharist and prayers for healing.

 The short answer is where ever you feel comfortable.
 If you attend the 8:00 a.m. or 10:30 a.m. service, a person at the door will hand you a bulletin to guide you through our worship service and they can also help you find a place to sit.
 Otherwise, you are welcome to sit where you please.

 Everyone who has been baptized is invited to go to the front and kneel or stand at the altar to receive communion.
 Place one hand on top of the other to first receive the bread.
-You may prefer to dip the bread in the chalice or cup, otherwise consume the bread right then.
-When the wine comes to you, help the minister guide the cup to your mouth or you can dip the bread in the cup at this time.
+When the wine comes to you, help the minister guide the cup to your mouth.
 If you would prefer to receive a blessing instead, then cross your hands across your chest, and this will indicate your preference to the priest.
 You may then stand and return to your seat.